fawez9/hitch/README.md

 ## 🔮 Coming Soon

-This is version 1.0—fully functional and ready to use, but we're just getting started.
+This is version 1.0.0—Beta fully functional and ready to use, but we're just getting started.
 Here's what's next:

 - 🔑 **Authentication** – Sign in to personalize your experience
 - 💾 **Saved Searches** – Bookmark your favorite filters + custom labels